APEV Scoutchel: Design and development

 The Scoutchel is derived from the earlier APEV Demoichelle, itself an updated version of the pre-First World War Santos-Dumont Demoiselle.

 The Scoutchel features a strut-braced high-wing, a single-seat open cockpit without a cockpit fairing, fixed tricycle landing gear and a single engine mounted above the cockpit on the keel tube, in tractor configuration.

-The aircraft is made from bolted-together aluminum tubing.
+The aircraft is made from bolted-together aluminium tubing.
 The wings are the same as those used on the Pouchel Light and are built around a single aluminium spar, with ribs made from extruded polystyrene with plywood bracing, all bonded to fibreglass leading and trailing edges, covered in Dacron sailcloth.
 The 8.30 m span wing employs a NACA 23112 airfoil and has an area of 9.96 m2, with an aspect ratio of 8:1.
 A unique roll control system is used as the aircraft has no ailerons.
 Instead the wings are pivoted to +4° and -2° to produce and control roll.
 The wings can be folded for ground transportation or storage.

 Recommended engines are the 35 hp Rotax 377 or the 40 hp Rotax 447 two-stroke powerplants, although it can also fit electric motors as well.

 The manufacturer estimates building times at 150 hours from the kit and 300 hours from plans.